See how you can easily upload ALL of my SVG files — and any other designers SVG files as well — to the Cricut Design Space app on the iPhone and iPad!

 Are you using your Cricut with an iPhone or iPad?
 Did you find or buy an awesome SVG design for your Cricut, but aren’t sure how to get it into Cricut Design Space?
 In the past, you could not upload SVG files from your iPhone or iPad, but that’s all changed with the iOS 11 update!
 You can now upload SVG files right from your iPhone or iPad, including the many designs in my free resource library.
 Let me show you show to upload SVG files to Cricut Design Space with your iPhone or iPad!

 Step 1: Update to iOS 11 or Later

 First, make sure your iPhone or iPad is updated to iOS 11or later, or this will not work.
 To update iOS, tap Settings > General > Software Update.
 Tap Install Now.
 If you get stuck on this step, see Apple’s support document on how to update your iPhone, iPad, or iPod Touch.

-Step 2: Find an SVG File to Download
+Step 2: Go to Safari and Find an SVG File to Download

 Once you tap on the image of the heart above (or the link above that), you get a screen that looks like the one below.
 Tap Open in “Files” to proceed.